 How They’ll Feel

 You may find that your new dentures feel somewhat awkward for several weeks after you first get them.
-For instance, they may feel a bit loose while the muscles of your cheek and tongue learn to keep them in place.
+For instance, they may feel a bit loose while the muscles of your cheeks and tongue learn to keep them in place.

 In addition, you may experience minor irritation or soreness, and a temporary increase in saliva flow.
 These problems will fade away as you become accustomed to your dentures, but there’s no denying it will be a bit uncomfortable for a time.

 Eating with your new dentures will take practice.
 Start with soft foods cut into small pieces.
 Chew slowly and carefully, using both sides of your mouth at the same time to prevent your dentures from tipping.
 Once you’ve mastered soft foods, slowly add other foods until you return to your normal diet.